meanmodemoda/msdv-data-structures/README.md

 # Introduction
-This is an ongoing documentation of my course progress of Data Structures taken during my study at Parsons' Data Visualization MS porgram in Fall 2021.
+This is the summary documentation of my course study of Data Structures at Parsons' Data Visualization MS porgram in Fall 2021.
+Professor Hill guided us through the entire workflow of data processing in the backend.

+- Extracting existing content from web
+- Data cleaning
+- Fetching data via API
+- SQL and NoSQL database schema design
+- Setting up SQL(RDS) and NoSQL(DynamoDB) databases via AWS
+- Writing data into SQL and NoSQL databases
+- Send query data using `express` to databases
+- Surface query output and package web content

-## Current Progress
+## Weekly Progress

 [**Week 1**](https://github.com/meanmodemoda/msdv-data-structures/tree/master/week01) - Use Node.js `got` method to extract html body content of 10 Manhattan AA meeting links and save them into text files.
 Create a loop to loop through the urls and save the text files accordingly.